 The lesson: when you need a good expert, there’s just nothing else that will do.

 Conine v.
 County of Snohomish, 2007 Wash.
 App.
 LEXIS 1102, 2007 WL 1398846 (Ct.App.
 Wash., May 14, 2007).
 Howard and Karen Conine were driving on State Route 524 when a red alder tree standing on an embankment on the west side of the road fell on their car.
 The tree had been located about 10 feet outside the State’s right of way on land owned by Snohomish County.
 The Conines sued the State of Washington for failure to maintain the state highways in a safe condition and the County for failure to remove an obvious hazard from its property.

-The Conines’ arborist testified that during the 6-12 months immediately preceding the tree’s failure, the appearance of the tree should have put anyone looking at it on notice that it was dead and decaying.
-The arborist said the tree was probably leaning 10 to 15 degrees downhill toward the road, and would have been in the highest risk category because of its condition and proximity to the road.
-The DOT’s maintenance technician who removed the tree after the accident said the tree “had been a live tree and that its root ball had come loose from the soil owing to the very wet conditions we had in January 2003.”
+The Conines’ arborist testified that during the 6-12 months immediately preceding the tree’s failure, the tree’s appearance should have put anyone looking at it on notice that it was dead and decaying.
+The arborist said the tree was probably leaning 10 to 15 degrees downhill toward the road, and would have been in the highest risk category because of its condition and proximity to a public right-of-way.
+The DOT’s maintenance technician who removed the tree after the accident said the tree’s “root ball had come loose from the soil owing to the very wet conditions we had in January 2003.”

 – Tom Root